-The typical investment bank is operated in a rigid, strict hierarchy, and more so than most corporate or financial institutions.
-In his book “How to Be an Investment Banker: Recruiting, Interviewing, and Landing the Job,” Andrew Gutmann likens the structure to the military; rank means a great deal, and there is even a distinct social status between some titles.
-There is some evidence to suggest this is changing, however.
+The typical investment bank is operated in a rigid, rigorous hierarchy, and far more so than most company or financial institutions.
+In his e-book “How to Be an Expense Banker: Recruiting, Interviewing, and Landing the Occupation,” Andrew Gutmann likens the structure to the army rank means a excellent deal, and there is even a distinctive social standing between some titles.
+There is some evidence to suggest this is changing, on the other hand.

-The specific order or titles might vary a little from firm to firm, but the standard investment banking career order includes:
+The distinct get or titles may change a tiny from company to company, but the standard investment banking career get features:

 - Vice President

 - Taking care of Director